Apps Script provides some features that help you and other developers to build and maintain scripts, add-ons, and web

-Team Drives also allow you to move files across domains — a Team Drive in one domain can have collaborators from another domain who can move files from that domain into the Team Drive.
+Shared drives also allow you to move files across domains — a shared drive in one domain can have collaborators from another domain who can move files from that domain into the shared drive.
 This can be very valuable to Apps Script developers, as it provides a means for a team to develop add-ons, web apps, or other code for customers in different domains.

-When you use Team Drives to collaborate on Apps Script projects, keep the following in mind:
+When you use shared drives to collaborate on Apps Script projects, keep the following in mind:

-- Team members with editor access to a Team Drive are able to create or move new files into the Team Drive.
-As script editors, they can view and edit scripts projects, run script code, create new script versions, publish add-ons, and deploy scripts as web apps or executables for the Apps Script API.
+- Collaborators with editor access to a shared drive are able to create or move new files into the shared drive.
+As script editors, they can view and edit scripts projects, run script code, create new script versions, publish add-ons.

-- Team Drives also let you share specific files within the Team Drive to others outside the team, and update their edit and view permissions on those files like any other Drive file.
-However, if a user is part of the team the Team Drive belongs to, you cannot reduce their access for specific files.
-For example, if a user has edit access to a Team Drive, you can't change that to view-only access for a specific file within the Team Drive.
+- Shared drives let you share specific files within the shared drive to others outside the group, and update their edit and view permissions on those files like any other Drive file.
+However, if a user is part of the team the shared drive belongs to, you cannot reduce their access for specific files.
+For example, if a user has edit access to a shared drive, you can't change that to view-only access for a specific file within the shared drive.

-- Team members with full access to a Team Drive, in addition to the above, are able to delete files and Apps Script projects, and move files out of the Team Drive.
+- Collaborators with full access to a shared drive, in addition to the above, are able to delete files and Apps Script projects, and move files out of the shared drive.